k00mi/gitaly/.gitlab/issue_templates/Security Release.md

        1. `git checkout X-Y-stable`
        1. `git pull`
        1. `_support/release X.Y.Z` (where `Z` is the new incremented patch version)
-       1. Upon successful vetting of the release, the script will provide a command for you to actually push the tag
+       1. Upon successful vetting of the release, run `git push origin $TAGNAME` for each tag.
     - Reassign to contributor
 - **Contributor:** Bump Gitaly in GitLab projects:
    - [ ] For each version of GitLab in the [table above](#version-matrix),